tusharpatowary/SAD-Nu-Cse-QA/README.md

 1. (a) Describe decision table and decision tree with examples.
 2. (b) What is data dictionary?
 What points should be considered in constructing a data dictionary?
+3. (c) What is HIPO?
+Write down the differences between HIPO and IPO.
+4. (d) Define the following:
+    1. User Interface Design
+    2. Quality Assurance
+    3. Coupling
+    4. Cohesion

 ## Question 6